stefanil/org.devel.javafx.navigation.prototype/README.md

   * examples
     * java7
       * <a href="http://www.guigarage.com/2012/11/custom-ui-controls-with-javafx-part-1/">Gui Garage: Control, Skin + Behaviour for Java 7</a>
-* BP: only adapt the Skin + CSS of the control without defining custom controls
+* SkinBase: only adapt the Skin + CSS of the control without defining custom controls
   * main benefit: reuse existing controls and just define the skin
   * examples: aquafx
   * best practices: